joshk/completeness-fu/readme.markdown

 - add a rails version check
 - add backwards compatibility for other rails versions

 Change Log
 ----------

+28 Sep 09

+- move the scoring check builder into its own class so that it works within a clean room

 24 Sep 09